x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-authenticated-smtp.md

 ---
-title: "Configure authenticated SMTP settings for POP3 and IMAP4 clients in Exchange 2016" ms.author: chrisda
+title: "Configure authenticated SMTP settings for POP3 and IMAP4 clients in Exchange Server" ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/8/2018
+ms.date: 7/5/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: bd22bf7e-3bf7-45e6-8790-919b780166f6
-description: "Summary: Learn how to configure the authenticated SMTP settings on an Exchange 2016 server that are required by POP3 or IMAP4 clients to send email messages."
+description: "Summary: Learn how to configure the authenticated SMTP settings on an Exchange server that are required by POP3 or IMAP4 clients to send email messages."
 ---

-# Configure authenticated SMTP settings for POP3 and IMAP4 clients in Exchange 2016
+# Configure authenticated SMTP settings for POP3 and IMAP4 clients in Exchange Server

- **Summary**: Learn how to configure the authenticated SMTP settings on an Exchange 2016 server that are required by POP3 or IMAP4 clients to send email messages.
+ **Summary**: Learn how to configure the authenticated SMTP settings on an Exchange 2016 or Exchange 2019 server that are required by POP3 or IMAP4 clients to send email messages.

-After you enable and configure POP3 or IMAP4 on an Exchange 2016 server as described in [Enable and configure POP3 on an Exchange 2016 server](configure-pop3.md) and [Enable and configure IMAP4 on an Exchange 2016 server](configure-imap4.md), you need to configure the authenticated SMTP settings for POP3 and IMAP4 clients so they can send email messages.
+After you enable and configure POP3 or IMAP4 on an Exchange server as described in [Enable and configure POP3 on an Exchange server](configure-pop3.md) and [Enable and configure IMAP4 on an Exchange server](configure-imap4.md), you need to configure the authenticated SMTP settings for POP3 and IMAP4 clients so they can send email messages.

 The default Receive connector named "Client Frontend _\<Server name\>_" in the Client Access services on the Mailbox server listens for authenticated SMTP client submissions on port 587.
 By default, this connector uses the following settings for **internal and external** client (authenticated) SMTP connections: